athackst/ignition_vs_gazebo/tests/friction-pyramid/README.md

 ![ignition](docs/friction_pyramid_ignition.png)
 ![gazebo](docs/friction_pyramid_gazebo.png)

-Also of note is that while the ignition simulation produces much smoother results, it comes at a cost of the real-time factor.
+Also of note is that while the ignition simulation produces much smoother results, it comes at a cost to the real-time factor.